-Finding application bottlenecks and interrelated service issues became easier when we introduced APM Trace Search & Analytics.
-Trace Search allows you to filter and search your traces using high-cardinality tags such as customer IDs, transaction types, product SKUs, or any dimension that matters to your product and business.
+Finding application bottlenecks and interrelated service issues became easier when we introduced App Analytics.
+Now you can filter and search your traces using high-cardinality tags such as customer IDs, transaction types, product SKUs, or any dimension that matters to your product and business.

 Datadog for serverless

 As more and more of our customers take advantage of serverless technologies, we wanted to ensure that you have the same visibility into serverless architectures that we’ve long provided for your servers, containers, applications, and cloud services.
 Our new Serverless view brings together all the metrics, traces, and logs from your serverless applications so you can monitor the performance, utilization, and resource consumption of your serverless functions.